flairNLP/flair/resources/docs/TUTORIAL_TAGGING_SENTIMENT.md

 This tutorial contains the following parts:
 * tagging sentiment
+* understanding and accessing annotations (important!)
 * tagging a whole text corpus
-* understanding and accessing annotations (important!)
+* list of all models in Flair

 Let's get started!